 Eventually, they find the body of the person they hit.
 No one rushes over to see if the person is okay.
 Instead, they reluctantly mosey over to the body and start debating how to proceed.

 Everyone does a pretty good job trying to carry this scene.
-But most of the momentum here is squarely on Ryan Phillippe’s shoulders, who spends the next few scenes screaming at everyone like an abusive dad at a little league game.
+But most of the momentum here is squarely on Ryan Phillippe’s shoulders.
+And what must he do?
+He must spend the next few scenes screaming at everyone like an abusive dad at a little league game.

 The crew ultimately agrees to a cover up because… (checks notes) Barry is most likely to get in trouble if they go to the police. …really?
 We’re going to put this sin on our souls to save Barry?
 All righty then.

-Max momentarily disrupts the crew’s scheming, but they manage to shoo him off without getting caught.
+Max momentarily drives by and disrupts the crew’s scheming.
+But they manage to shoo him off without getting caught.
 Then, rather than just rolling the body off a steep cliff, the teens put the body into the car and take it to the docks.
 Yeah, just smear that evidence all over the outside and inside.

-As they haul the body over to a deserted dock, Barry tries to encourage the team by saying “Let’s just agree he’s a lunatic with a hook for a hand and we’re doing everybody a favor.”
+As they haul the body onto a deserted dock, Barry tries to encourage the team by saying, “Let’s just agree he’s a lunatic with a hook for a hand and we’re doing everybody a favor.”
 At this point, the script might as well have flashed a ‘4’ and a shadow on screen.

 Just as Croaker Queen Helen is about to shove the body into the water, she’s attacked—the guy is ALIVE!